 |

-LHO having opened 1H or 1S and having been raised to 2H or 2S, a leap by you
+opened 1H or 1S and having been raised to 2H or 2S, a leap

-to 4C or 4D is "Leaping Michaels.
-But what does it show?
+by you to 4C or 4D is "Leaping Michaels.
+But what does

 It shows a strong

-hand with five or six cards in the minor that you bid, along with FIVE cards
+hand with five or six cards in the minor that you have just

 In addition, when